bluddy/siren_work/answers.md

         we get noise rather than getting a mix between the images.
-        The reason is probably that even though semantically we think the images should mix in a way that makes sense from an image-based perspective (having one image fade out and the other fade in), the sine activation function-based neurons don't need to mix in that way.
+        The reason is probably that even though semantically we think the images should mix in a way that makes sense from an image-based perspective (having one image fade out and the other fade in), the sine activation function-based neurons don't necessarily mix in that way.
-        Instead, they can rearrange themselves in whatever way they wish before reaching the next image.
+        Instead, they can rearrange themselves in unintuitive ways before reaching their final state.
+        I thought this may have to do with the sine-based gradient allowing movement in multiple directions, and therefore created `test_simultaneous.py` which modifies the algorithm to train the 3d-space at once.
+I saw no improvement from this approach though.
+        The big mystery from my perspective is why interpolating in the x-y plane works, while interpolating in the gamma plane does not.
+I *think* some of this has to do with the smoothness between adjacent pixels and the regular pattern of the pixels.

-4. a.
+5. a.
 An improved algorithm would force the network to retain a similarity to the images even when it's between two images in the gamma space. b-c.
 We would train the images with the same L2 loss, but we would also add a second term when training between images.
 This L2 term would consist of a mix of d(out, image1) and d(out, image2).